Steps to Take If You Suspect Fraudulent Activity Within the HOA Board

-If you are a member of the board, and you’ve reviewed the association’s records and suspect fraud, you can call a special meeting of members as specified in the bylaws.
+If you're a member of the board, and you've reviewed the association's records and suspect fraud, you can call a special meeting of members as specified in the bylaws.

 Steps to Getting Law Enforcement Involved

-Many HOA board frauds are perpetrated because there is no third party oversight.
-You can make a motion at the special meeting to hire an HOA manager so that a neutral third party can assist.
-A reputable homeowner association management firm can oversee finances, uncover or allay fears about fraudulent activity, as well as provide full professional services including plumbing, electrical, HVAC, flooring, painting, construction, as well as cleaning and maintenance.
+Many HOA board frauds are perpetrated because there's no third party oversight.
+You can make a motion at the special meeting to hire a professional HOA manager so that a neutral third party can assist.

 A reputable HOA management company can oversee finances, uncover or allay fears about fraudulent activity, as well as provide full professional management services to HOA boards.